codophilic/Learn-Java/OOPS.md

 - **`throws`**: Important for methods that may throw checked exceptions.
 It ensures that the method's callers are aware of and handle these exceptions.
 - **`Throwable`**: Useful for catching all possible exceptions and errors, but it is not common practice because it catches everything, including errors that usually shouldn't be handled.

+>[!NOTE]
+> - **`throw`** and **`throws`** can be used to handle **Error** (like IOError, StackOverflowError etc..) as well as **Exception**.

+>[!TIP]
+> - If we add **`throws`** keyword on a main method? then whos gonna handle it? now here main is the calling method?
+> - If the `main` method declares exceptions using `throws`, then the **Java Virtual Machine (JVM)** is responsible for handling any uncaught exceptions that occur during the execution of the program.
+This means that if an exception is not caught in the program and the main method has a throws declaration, the JVM will handle the exception by typically printing an error stack trace and terminating the program.
+> - The JVM prints the exception's name, message, and stack trace, which includes details about where the exception occurred in the code.
+> - After printing the stack trace, the JVM terminates the program.
+This abrupt termination happens because the program didn't handle the exception.
+>
+> ```
+> import java.io.IOException;
+> public class Main {
+>     public static void main(String[] args) throws IOException {
+>        readFile();  // IOException is thrown by this method
+>    }
+>
+>    public static void readFile() throws IOException {
+>        throw new IOException("File not found!");
+>    }
+>}
+>
+> Exception in thread "main" java.io.IOException: File not found!
+>   at Main.readFile(Main.java:9)
+>   at Main.main(Main.java:5)
+> ```
+>
+> - **Letting the JVM handle exceptions is not recommended**.
+>   - The application will terminate abruptly if the exception isn't handled.
+>   - The program doesn't get a chance to recover or log the error in a controlled way.
+>   - If an uncaught exception terminates a program, the end user sees an error message, which isn't a good user experience.

 ### Types of Exceptions